Direct Circular Buffer Injection in mouclass.sys

 Background

-The device extension for \Device\PointerClass0 contains the relevant fields at these offsets:
+The device extension attached to \Device\PointerClass0 contains the circular buffer management state at fixed offsets:

 +0x68 DataQueueBase - base address of the circular buffer

-+0x98 PendingIrpQueue - list head for waiting read IRPs
++0x98 PendingIrpQueue - LIST_ENTRY head for waiting read IRPs

 NTSTATUS injectMouseInput(LONG deltaX, LONG deltaY, USHORT buttonFlags, USHORT buttonData) {